 The Aesthetic Period (1880 – 1901)

 When Queen Victoria died in 1901 she did so leaving behind a country very changed from that which she had first reigned over as a young queen.
-The Industrial Revolution had permanently changed the landscape of the land and too the wider world.
+The Industrial Revolution permanently changed the landscape of the land and to the wider world.
 England and Britain were now home to huge factories, miles of railroads and busy with influences, people and products from all over the world.
 Unsurprisingly, this all influenced jewellery design at the time and resulted in what we now refer to as the Aesthetic period.

 Motifs and Designs

-Cameos, which had been popular throughout the Victorian Era suddenly began to take on a Romanesque influence, the wistful floral motifs of the Romantic Period died back and instead what emerged was metals being intricately made to bear exotic, Egyptian inspired papyrus leaves and grape vines which took their influence from ancient Greek mythologies of the Gods, and namely Bacchus: the god of wine.
+Cameos, which had been popular throughout the Victorian Era suddenly began to take on a Romanesque influence, the wistful floral motifs of the Romantic Period died back and instead what emerged was metals being intricately made to bear exotic, Egyptian-inspired papyrus leaves and grape vines which took their influence from ancient Greek mythologies of the Gods, and namely Bacchus: the god of wine.
 Hence, jewellery design during the Aesthetic period really did embrace a new ‘modern world’ and begin to draw its influences in a bigger way than ever before from different cultures and countries.

-Whilst coloured stones fell very much from favour during the Grand period, clear diamonds remained a popular choice and contrasted to better offset their black counter parts brilliantly.
+Whilst coloured stones fell very much from favour during the Grand period, clear diamonds remained a popular choice and contrasted to better offset their black counterparts brilliantly.
 Diamonds were too worn by the Queen herself along with pearls to commemorate her 50 years occupying the British throne in 1887, which resulted in a rise in popularity of pearl inlaid jewellery throughout Britain and beyond, and began to once again change the fashion of the jewellery being made.